BayBreezy/templates/README.md

-# Nuxt 3 UI Thing Starter
+# Templates

-An opinionated Nuxt 3 starter template with components built with Radix-Vue.
-This is my personal port of the shadcn/ui library.
+Demonstaration of how to use the Vue Unlayer package to implement a drag and drop email template builder.

-Feel free to make changes and delete what you dont need.
+Built with Radix-vue components styled like the shadcn-ui library.

 ![Cover](/public/cover.png)